djangocon/2023.djangocon.us/_drafts/2023-03-01-announcing-djangocon-us-2023.md

 It looks amazing!
 {% endcomment %}

-The conference will be from Sunday, October 15th, through Friday, October 20th, 2023.
+The conference will have tutorials on Sunday, October 8, talks from Monday, October 16th, through Wednesday, October 18th, and sprints on Thursday and Friday October 19th and 20th, 2023.

 - October 8: Tutorials - Online only - ($199 per tutorial)
 - October 16, 17, &amp; 18: Talks